(This article may or may not contain affiliate links. What does that mean?)

 With several bike paths extending from Madaket all the way to ‘Sconset, Nantucket is very bike-friendly.
 You can rent bikes from a variety of places, including Cook’s Cycles or Island Bikes, and they have options for the whole family, including adult and children’s bikes, as well as bike carriers to hook on to the back of your bike for little legs that tire easily.

-Getting around by bike can often be easier than getting around by car, especially in the summer months when traffic becomes so bad it’s reminiscent of Manhattan at rush hour.
+Taking a bike ride around the island can often be easier than getting around by car, especially in the summer months when traffic becomes so bad it’s reminiscent of Manhattan at rush hour.
 Try biking your way out to some of the sites that are a little harder to get to on foot, like the Old Mill, Steps Beach, or Brant Point Lighthouse.
 Or bike to some of the mid-island hiking trails.

 If you’re feeling really adventurous, bike out to Cisco Brewery and spend the day on their gorgeous patio, enjoying live music, patio games, and local fare from a handful of restaurant food trucks.
 It’s fun for the whole family, but especially perfect for a kids-free afternoon date, if you’re able to get away.